markjamesm/markjamesm.github.io/aboutme.md

 <a href="https://github.com/markjamesm" target=_blank><img src="https://github-readme-stats.vercel.app/api?username=markjamesm&count_private=true&show_icons=true" width="495" height="195" alt="Mark-James' github stats" title="Mark-James' github"></a>

 If ever you need professional help with a project, I offer consulting for a range of services.
 Don't hesitate to [contact me](/contact) to inquire about my availabilities and rates.
-To see some of the neat stuff I've worked on, be sure check out my [projects page](/projects).
+You can also take a look at my <a href="/resume" target="_blank">resume here</a>.

 ## Fun fact